GiGurra/snail/README.md

 * Be prepared to write custom memory allocators.
 * Be prepared to write custom data serializers/deserializers
 * Be prepared to write custom data structures.
+* Be prepared to write custom queueing, buffering and batching mechanisms.
 * Be prepared to spend a lot of time in the profiler.
 The profiler is your friend.

 ## Features